djaus2/DJsEFBlogExample.Xamarin/README.md

 A Sqlite Entity Framework Xamarin Sample app as per DJsEFBlogExample

-Based upon my Github project [DJsEFBlogExample](https://github.com/djaus2/DJsEFBlogExample) reworked so as to be implemented in Xamarin based upon: [Entity Framework Core with Xamarin.Forms](https://xamarinhelp.com/entity-framework-core-xamarin-forms/).
+Based upon my Github project [DJsEFBlogExample](https://github.com/djaus2/DJsEFBlogExample) reworked so as to be implemented in Xamarin as per [Entity Framework Core with Xamarin.Forms](https://xamarinhelp.com/entity-framework-core-xamarin-forms/).
 DJsEFBlogExample is based upon [Getting Started with EF Core on Universal Windows Platform UWP with a New Database from Microsoft docs](https://docs.microsoft.com/en-us/ef/core/get-started/uwp/getting-started)

 Following the first part of Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database from Microsoft docs.